10 of the best London food tours and tastings

 Borough Market is one of London’s best-known food markets, with delicious produce from across the UK and beyond to try and buy.
 But if you don’t want to just wander around and pick up a few samples, you can join a tour and feast your way around the market.

-Food writer Celia Brooks is the only guide licensed by Borough to run tours, which start early on a Friday morning when the market is at its quietest.
+Food writer Celia Brooks is the only guide who’s licensed by Borough to run tours, which start early on a Friday morning when the market is at its quietest.
 We stopped off at different producers who pulled out plate after plate of rare-breed meat, freshly seared scallops, British cheeses, Spanish charcuterie and creamy Sicilian cannoli.

 There’s time to talk to producers and learn about how their goods are grown or made.
-You can buy as you go or ask the stallholders to hold it for you, and we ended the tour in Bedales wine bar for a wine tasting, feeling stuffed and laden with bags.
+You can buy as you go or ask the stallholders to hold it for you, and we ended the tour in Bedales wine bar for a wine tasting, feeling stuffed and laden down with bags.
 Celia really knows Borough and its producers and by the end you get a real insight into the place.

 2. Twilight Soho food tour

-As a neighborhood, Soho is really a microcosm of the world, and the food tour reflects that fact, visiting little-known local spots you’d never find on your own.
+As a neighborhood, Soho is really a microcosm of the world, and the food tour reflects that fact, visiting little-known local spots that you’d never find on your own.
 There are shrimp tacos and margaritas from Mexico, British gin and meat pies, Spanish delights like Iberico ham and tapas, Chinese dim sum dumplings, and continental chocolates.

 Strolling through Soho is like seeing the world without leaving the city.
 The tour features really generous portions along the way – so make sure to pace yourself.

-The details: The Twilight Soho Food and Cocktail Tour* runs daily at 3.30pm, 4.45pm and 5.15pm.
-It costs £126 per person and lasts around 3.5 hours.
+The details: The Twilight Soho VIP Food & Drinks Tour* runs daily with several departures between 3.30pm–5pm.
+It costs £119 per person and lasts around 3.5 hours.

 Recommended by Lance and Laura Longwell from Travel Addicts.